Abu Ghurayb Baghdad, Iraq Travel Guide

 Utilize local taxi services or guides recommended by trusted sources.

 Be aware of the local economic situation.
 Don't get involved in any activities that could exploit local residents or contribute to corruption.
-Direct donations to established, reputable local or international NGOs working in Iraq are recommended, rather than direct handouts, which sometimes create dependency.
+Direct contributions to established, reputable local or international NGOs working in Iraq are recommended, rather than direct handouts, which sometimes create dependency.

 If you intend to donate, direct your contributions through established and reputable local or international NGOs operating in Iraq.
 This method ensures your aid reaches its intended recipients effectively.